 - We may disclose your personal data to our suppliers or subcontractors insofar as reasonably necessary for administration of our business and/or fulfilment of our contract to supply products or services.

-- Financial transactions relating to our website and services may be handled by our payment services providers, Stripe, Gocardless, Paypal and HSBC.
+- Financial transactions relating to our website and services may be handled by our accounting and payment services providers, Stripe, Gocardless, Paypal, HSBC & Xero.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.
 You can find information about the payment services providers' privacy policies and practices at

 (a) https://gocardless.com/legal/privacy/ (Go Cardless)